skazhy/advent/doc/DEV.md

 ## Supported languages

+### Clojure

+Puzzles are tested via `clojure.test` - a separate test file with well known function name is crated when creating a new test file.

 ### Idris

 Idris 2 can be installed [via Homebrew](https://idris2.readthedocs.io/en/latest/tutorial/starting.html#installing-from-a-package-manager).
 Each puzzle is compiled as a separate binary.
 Puzzles are expected to output one solution per line.

+### Haskell

+Puzzles are self-contained files that are run interactively with `runghc`.

+### Python

+Same as Haskell - puzzles are self contained scripts.

+### Rust

+All puzzles are compiled into a single binary, puzzle's day and year is passed as argument when running it.
+Shared files (`mod.rs`, etc) [will be updated automatically](../scripts/env/rust.sh#L17) when adding a new puzzle.

 ## Adding a new language support